Skip to main content

 The term resilience is not always used consistently by professionals at school, youth health care, and compulsory education.
 It therefore regularly leads to discussion.
 That is why this document drawn up to clarify the role of the JGZ in assessing the resilience of sick-reported young people.

-It is important to pay attention to the limitations/complaints of a child or young person.
-C-support can support you by sharing information about Long COVID with a party.
-You can ask the school to contact C-Support about this.
-Discuss the options with your aftercare advisor at C-Support.
-You can also contact a consultant from Education Group Sick Students OZL.
+It's important to be mindful of a child or young person's limitations/complaints.
+C-support can support you by sharing post-COVID information with a support provider.
+You can ask your school to contact us about this.
+Discuss the options with your aftercare advisor.
+You can also contact a consultant at Education Group Sick Students OZL.

 In the event of a Safe Home report, it is always appropriate to enter into a conversation with Safe Home, no matter how unjustified the report may feel.
 For more information about their working methods, see safehome.nl Tips: